 As far as I know, it was our sharp-eyed Instagram friend @trsmithy that first identified the maker of the James Bond blue Matera jacket.
 Thanks to him, we know that it’s the “Giubbino” model from the British brand Connolly.
 However, the question of whether or not the jacket actually fits Bond’s style has been debated since the first No Time To Die set photos from Italy appeared in the press.
 It’s seems to be another one of those “love it or hate it” pieces from the film.

 The photo of the original jacket (with the lighter colored buttons) above comes from the website Permanent Style.
 Simon Crompton, the site owner, wrote about the jacket in an April 24th, 2019 article, describing the Giubbino as a versatile piece in a slubby cotton/linen blend that originally retailed for £330.00.
-Simon also posted some photos of him wearing the jacket on a fairly regularly basis and currently has sizes small to XL of the current version available on their website for £460.00.
+Connolly has been re-releasing the jacket on a fairly regularly basis and currently has sizes small to XL of the current version available on their website for £460.00.
 But you can also find a good range of sizes of the newer version on Mr. Porter ($625.00/£460.00) as well, if that’s your preferred retailer.

 Features Wanted for the James Bond Blue Matera Jacket

 - Lightweight navy blue linen or a linen/cotton blend outershell

 - Button front